-Shikan meditation, often known as Shikantaza, is a form of Zazen, or seated meditation, integral to the practice of Zen Buddhism.
-The term “Shikan” is derived from the Japanese words “shikan” (止観), which means “just sitting” or “only sitting.”
-This practice emphasizes non-thinking, direct experience, and total awareness of the present moment.
+Shikan meditation is a form seated meditation, integral to the practice of Tendai Buddhism.
+The term “Shikan” is derived from the Japanese words shi & kan, which means “stopping” & “seeing.”
+This practice emphasises non-thinking, direct experience, and total awareness of the present moment.
 In Shikan meditation, the meditator sits in a posture of stillness, allowing thoughts, sensations, and perceptions to arise and pass away without attachment, judgment, or interference.
 Through this simplicity, the practitioner cultivates a deep awareness and a profound connection with the present.

 Historical and Philosophical Foundations